liviucotfas/ase-windows-applications-programming/06 - WinForms - Validation, Exceptions, ListView, TreeView.md

 	try
 	{
 		var participant = new Participant(lastName, firstName, birthDate, gender, ssn);
-		//TODO Logic for adding the participant to the list bellow }
+		//TODO Logic for adding the participant to the list below }
 	catch (InvalidBirthDateException ex)
 	{